jameshughes89/cs102/src/site/labs/binary-trees/binary-trees.rst

 Binary Trees
 ************

-* Feel free to use your laptop if you have it
+* Feel free to use your laptop
-* I strongly encourage you to work with others in the lab
+* You are strongly encourage to work with others

-    * When you get stuck, do me a favour and ask those sitting around you for help
+    * When you get stuck, ask those sitting around you for help
-    * I want people to get used to working together in the labs
+    * Get used to working together in the labs
-    * Peer teaching and peer learning is super effective
+    * Peer teaching and peer learning has been empirically shown to be very effective

 ..
 Note::

-    We are simply playing with binary nodes in this lab and not a tree class, nor are we creating a tree class.
-We are, however, still making a tree with these nodes.
+    This lab focuses on manipulating binary node objects, not the development of an actual tree class.
+However, ultimately a tree structure is being created with the binary nodes.

 Draw The Tree